 Where pressure tends to build first

-They surface as subtle patterns while attention is elsewhere.
+They surface first as subtle patterns across delivery while attention is focused elsewhere.

 Work that looks busy but isn't moving